ericsonga/TeacherCSP/_sources/CSPIntroData/ch16_exercises.rst

         .. tab:: Question

            Change the following into a procedure.
+It prints a countdown from 5 to 0.
 Have it take the starting number for the countdown as a parameter.
 Print each value till it gets to 0.

            .. activecode::  ch16ex7q
                 :nocodelens: